Please note: Regulations for the 2021-22 season are subject to change in response to the ongoing COVID-19 pandemic.

-SNW iii In the event that these regulations contradict those of the rules of FIS (International Ski Federation) International Competition Rules (ICR), or, where more appropriate, especially in Alpine Skiing, the GB Ski British Competition Rules (BCR), these BUCS sport specific regulations will supersede, unless specifically stated otherwise.
+SNW iii In the event that these regulations contradict the FIS (International Ski Federation) International Competition Rules (ICR), or, where more appropriate, especially in Alpine Skiing, the GB Ski British Competition Rules (BCR), these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

 SNW 1 Championships BUCS will host annually the following Championships:

-SNW 1.1 BUDS (Dryslope Championships) The programme shall include the events listed in Appendix 1 (‘BUCS Competition Offer and Associated BUCS Points’), subject to entry numbers.
+SNW 1.1 BUDS (Dryslope) The programme shall include the events listed in Appendix 1 (‘BUCS Competition Offer and Associated BUCS Points’), subject to entry numbers.

-SNW 1.3 Main Event The programme shall include the events listed in Appendix 1 (‘BUCS Competition Offer and Associated BUCS Points’), subject to entry numbers.
+SNW 1.3 Dryslope Championships The programme shall include the events listed in Appendix 1 (‘BUCS Competition Offer and Associated BUCS Points’), subject to entry numbers.

 SNW 2 Captains requirements Captains are required to attend daily captains’ meetings at all BUCS Snowsports events.
 This is an opportunity for information on the competitions and timetable updates to be posted.
 Should captains not be present at the meeting the entire team can face disqualification and the team will also receive a fine of £25 per missed meeting.
 A representative of the captain can be present at these meetings should the captain not be available.
 It is the responsibility of the captain to pass on ALL information given to them to their team.

 SNW 3 Valid runs For the competition results to be valid, at least one run must be started by all competitors intending on participating in that event.
 If a second run is not completed by all competitors then the results of the first run will become the final race results.
 This excludes disqualifications.